VladUsatii/gemcoin/README.md

 ## TODO

-Debug and audit my code
+- Debug and audit my code
-Add some new classes to peek at the blocks from Library/Gemcoin folder
+- Add support for subprotocols (maybe an on-chain downloadable library)
+- Figure out how to compile spin (the programming language for Gemcoin's VM)

 ---